lougheedlab/eDNA_Manual/src/sections/Section 6.rst

-Droplet digital PCR (ddPCR) is based on water-oil emulsion droplet technology: a DNA sample is randomly partitioned into up to 20,000 individual droplets which are then independently amplified by conventional PCR enabling detection and quantification of very low amounts of DNA (Nathan et al. 2014) (:numref:`ddPCR`).
-Concentration of target DNA is then determined by the fraction of positive droplets at the end of the PCR reaction (:numref:`ddPCR`), whereas qPCR fluorescence is measured in real-time. ddPCR has several advantages compared to qPCR (Mauvisseau et al. 2019; Kamel et al. 2021; Doiet al. 2015a; Doiet al. 2015b): 1) ddPCR provides absolute quantification without the use of a standard curve; 2) ddPCR has a lower
+Droplet digital PCR (ddPCR) is based on water-oil emulsion droplet technology: a DNA sample is randomly partitioned into up to 20,000 individual droplets which are then independently amplified by conventional PCR enabling detection and quantification of very low amounts of DNA (Nathan et al. 2014) (:numref:`fig_ddPCR`).
+Concentration of target DNA is then determined by the fraction of positive droplets at the end of the PCR reaction (:numref:`fig_ddPCR`), whereas qPCR fluorescence is measured in real-time. ddPCR has several advantages compared to qPCR (Mauvisseau et al. 2019; Kamel et al. 2021; Doiet al. 2015a; Doiet al. 2015b): 1) ddPCR provides absolute quantification without the use of a standard curve; 2) ddPCR has a lower